-The leaves are opposite, ovate to ovate-oblong in shape, up to 3/4 to an inch long but never more than 1-1/2 inches long, with very short stalks on the lower leaves and stalkless upper leaves.
+The leaves are opposite, ovate to ovate-oblong in shape, from 1/3 to an inch long, 1.5 to 2.5 x as long as wide, with very short stalks on the lower leaves and stalkless upper leaves.
 The margins vary by plant from entire to coarsely scalloped.
 The very upper leaves change from opposite to alternate.
 There are 3 to 5 veins rising from the base of the leaf.
 Leaf tips are obtuse to rounded.

 The inflorescence is a terminal raceme that rises erect from the decumbent stem.
 The stem usually has fine hair, sometimes glandular.
 Oblong green leafy bracts subtend the flower.

-Fruit: Flowers mature to a seed capsule, broader than tall, that contains numerous small dry seeds.
+Fruit: Flowers mature to a seed capsule, broader than tall, that contains 50+ small ellipsoid shaped flat dry seeds.